benweschler/website/README.md

 support Flutter's Fragment Program API, which is required to run GLSL fragment shaders on Flutter web.

-Build artifacts are created in under `/build/web/` by default.
+Build artifacts are created in `/build/web/` by default.